Rule 7—Penalty Enforcement

 Keep in mind that, despite confusion among some players and coaches, a play-on is not the same thing as a flag down (which is used at all levels of boys lacrosse in Minnesota).

 Any time-serving penalty in the defensive end should result in a free-clear (unless there were simultaneous fouls).
 For any other restart, the ball cannot start inside the attack area unless play was stopped for an end line out of bounds (shot, pass, player stepped out, loose ball rolls out).
 Exception: On and end line shot out of bounds followed by a timeout, a dead-ball foul does not move the location of the restart to the alley.
-Note: Starting in 2015, the clearing team will be allowed to restart with the ball inside the attack area, including restarting with possession in the crease.

 A dead-ball timeout never changes the location of the restart.
 A live-ball time-out moves the ball to the alley if it was in the attack area but doesn't otherwise change the location.